jtsternberg/Google-Analytics-Top-Content-Widget/readme.md

 ### Can I blacklist certain pages/urls from showing if the path begins with "/exclude/"?
 * Yes, use this gist: [https://gist.github.com/jtsternberg/d9013a849bce297c5bff](https://gist.github.com/jtsternberg/d9013a849bce297c5bff)

+### I also want to add the page excerpt to the list item.
+Is that possible?
+* Yes, use this gist: [https://gist.github.com/jtsternberg/65f581cc1c3788aa2654adbb357fe88c](https://gist.github.com/jtsternberg/65f581cc1c3788aa2654adbb357fe88c)

 ### ??
 If you run into a problem or have a question, contact me ([contact form](http://j.ustin.co/scbo43) or [@jtsternberg on twitter](http://j.ustin.co/wUfBD3)).
 I'll add them here.